iramoz95/java-basics/c7-Inheritance/notes.md

 ```

 Here **Triangle() calls super()** with the parameters **w and h**.
 This causes the **TwoDShape()** constructor to be **called** which **initiliizes width and height** using these values.

+**The key point is that once you have created a superclass that defines the general aspects
+of an object, that superclass can be inherited to form specialized classes.
+Each subclass
+simply adds its own, unique attributes.
+This is the essence of inheritance.**